jaysuthar743/Pollution-Monitoring-System/README.md

 use an IoT enabled solution to monitor the volume of carbon particles in the air.

 ### Scope:
-● Detects, Measures the level of emitted Carbon gas and Smoke.
+● Detects, Measures the level of emitted Carbon gas and Smoke.<br />
 ● Gas Sensor MQ2 to detect CO and Smoke.

 ### Objectives:

-● To monitor the level of carbon gas emission into the air.
+● To monitor the level of carbon gas emission into the air.<br />
 ● To give continuous notification about the volume of carbon gas.